Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Introduction

-\paragraph{\textbf{Contributions}} This paper makes the following key contributions: \begin{enumerate} \item \textbf{Proactive Defense via Adversarial Inputs:} We shift the perspective on prompt injections from being merely vulnerabilities to becoming strategic assets.
-By embedding these inputs into system responses, we show how defenders can manipulate automated LLM-driven attacks to disrupt their execution and limit their impact. \item \textbf{Steerability Analysis:} We provide a foundational study on how LLM-based agents can be systematically steered using crafted responses.
-Our findings demonstrate how controlled interactions can exploit the decision-making paths of attacking models, introducing a new dimension to defensive strategies. \item \textbf{Development of the \NAME Framework:} We present \NAME, an adaptive defense system that autonomously deploys decoys and injects adversarial inputs in real time to mislead and counteract AI-driven attacks. \NAME's modular design allows it to integrate with existing infrastructure and adapt to evolving threats seamlessly.
+\paragraph{\textbf{Contributions}} This work makes the following key contributions: \begin{enumerate} \item \textbf{Proactive Defense via Prompt Injections:} We reframe prompt injections from being merely vulnerabilities to becoming strategic assets.
+By embedding these inputs into system responses, we show how defenders can manipulate automated LLM-driven attacks to disrupt their execution and limit their impact. \item \textbf{Steerability Analysis:} We provide a foundational study on how LLM-based agents for cyberattacks can be systematically steered using crafted responses.
+Our findings demonstrate how controlled interactions can exploit the decision-making paths of attacking LLM-agents introducing a new tool to the defensive arsenal. \item \textbf{Development of the \NAME Framework:} We introduce \NAME, an adaptive defense that autonomously deploys decoys and uses prompt injections in real time to mislead and counteract LLM-driven attacks. \NAME's modular design allows it to seamlessly integrate with existing infrastructure.
 Our system is open-sourced. \end{enumerate}

 \paragraph{\textbf{Ethical Considerations}}